secworks/fltfpga/README.md

 FPGA development board.
 The purpose of this is to be able to implement cool demo effects in HW for the benefit of entertainment.

+The fltfpga system will contain a CPU a GPU, a DSP/sound engine and a few peripherals as needed to implement cool demos.

+The CPU, GPU and the rest of the system are developed separately, but are all part of the repo.

+## System Description ##

+The following components will probably be needed
+- CPU.
+Executing code as needed to control all other components, do processing etc.

+- GPU.
+Something like the GFX sub system in the Amiga and the C64.
+Support for 1024x768 with double buffering.
+Simple macro based (copper list) DMA functionality for fast movement.
+At least 64 sprites.
+Text mode overlay.
+Raster counter to allow CPU to play around with effects.

+- DSP/Sound.
+16-32 voices with sample and synthesis based sound.
+Mixing and master volune.
+Filters.
+With sweeps.

+- Timers and IRQ.

+- External interface.
+At least a UART for external communication.

 ## Implementation details ##
 The development board we are targeting: